chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 === amr shortcode any widget ===
 Contributors: anmari
-Tags: shortcode, widget, page, templates, page template Tested up to: 3.8.1
+Tags: shortcode, widget, page, templates, page template, widget_area, sidebar Tested up to: 3.8.1
-Version: 2.1
+Version: 2.2
 Stable tag: trunk

 == Description ==
+Insert separate widgets or a entire widget area (sidebar) into a page using a shortcode.

+The Widgets settings are specified in a specially created "widgets for shortcode" sidebar, just like you normally setuop a widget.

-Insert widgets or a widget area into a page.
-Works by creating an extra sidebar/widget area that you can use to store the widgets settings.
-Plugin will then call that widget instance from the do_widget shortcode, or that sidebar from the do_wdget_area shortcode.
+The Plugin will call that widget instance from the do_widget shortcode, or the chosen sidebar from the do_widget_area shortcode.

-You could use the query posts widget in the page to create a archive within a page, or the rss widget to list feed content from other sites.
+For example: You could use the query posts widget in the page to create a archive within a page, or the rss widget to list feed content from other sites.
 For more details see [anmari.com](http://webdesign.anmari.com/category/plugins/shortcode-any-widget/)

+The plugins default action is that it will magically find the settings for your themes first sidebar and use them to control the widget's output.
+In most cases this would mean that the widget will be styled as per the rest of your theme.

+If that does not look good, parameters exist to override this behaviour.

+Change your theme?
+No problem, the plugin will save and restore the widgets_for_shortcode settings.
+On display it will then pick up the new themes sidebar settings.
+Check this still looks nice please! in some themes you may ned up with white text on a white background and will then have to override or change css.

+**Instructions:**

 1. Test your chosen widget works in a normal sidebar or widget area first.
 2. Then Activate this plugin